-Performance for Augmented Reality applications is important and requires real-time user interaction.
-Object tracking is a complicated task and is computationally intensive, making it is difficult to achieve real-time performance given the complexity involved in object tracking, thus existing techniques have to be optimized both in terms of memory and efficiency for real-time applications.
+The performance of Augmented Reality applications is important and require real-time user interaction.
+Object detection is a complicated task and is computationally intensive, making it difficult to achieve real-time performance given the complexity involved in object detection.
+Therefore, existing techniques have to be optimized both in terms of memory and efficiency for real-time applications.

 The performance issue is particularly important for mobile devices due to their limited computational power and memory availability.
-Mobile devices have generally lower computational throughput than PCs, with the memory bandwidth and storage also very limited for applications [12].
-This is often solved by optimizing computationally intensive tasks such as object tracking to reduce the complexity of the algorithm, through the use of simpler corner detection techniques with parallel and GPU programming [4, 6, 12].
-As a supplement to this, Wagner et al.[12] delegated the entire tracking task to a remote server after the initial detection of object features, thus reducing the total amount of work that is done on the device.
+Mobile devices have generally lower computational throughput than PCs, along with very limited memory bandwidth and storage [12].
+This is often solved by optimizing computationally intensive tasks such as object detection, to reduce the complexity of the algorithm, through the use of simpler corner detection techniques with parallel and GPU programming [4, 6, 12].
+As a supplement to this, Wagner et al.[12] delegated the tracking task to a more light-weight tracking algorithm known as the PatchTracker after the initial detection of object features.
 Alternatively, other approaches such as precomputation can also be adopted to allow devices to simply refer to precomputed values from a look-up table instead of computing the actual values in run-time to reduce the amount of computation required [4].